A Guide to Glass-Bottom Boat Rides at Silver Springs State Park

 Are there on-site dining options?

 Bring your own lunch and take advantage of the park’s many picnic areas and grills.
 The on-site dining options include casual options and healthy fare at Spring Side Cafe, along with ice cream and other sweets from Paradise Treats.
-Both are available from 9 am until 6 pm daily.
+These dining options are currently closed for renovation and expected to re-open early 2023.

 Are the glass-bottom boat tours wheelchair accessible?